toelke/lwip-ftpd/README.md

 All code in this repository is licensed under a 3-clause BSD license

-Patches, comments and pull-requests are wellcome.
+Patches, comments and pull-requests are welcome.